akmalgb/laravel-sb-modern-business/README.md

-# Laravel integrated with startbootstrap modern-business template
+## Laravel integrated with startbootstrap modern-business template

-I was integrating Laravel with startbootstrap modern-business template while utilizing blade templating engine
+Integrating Laravel with startbootstrap modern-business template while utilizing blade templating engine

 How to Install: